|

 The Whale Galaxy is quite small when captured through a small refractor telescope.
 However, the one advantage a wide-field instrument has in this scenario is the ability to capture the nearby Hockey Stick Galaxy (NGC 4656, NGC 4657).

-I enjoy the look of this galaxy, as more integrated exposure time adds interesting details and color information reminiscent of the Cigar Galaxy.
+I enjoy the look of this galaxy, as longer exposure times add interesting details and color information reminiscent of the Cigar Galaxy.

 I tried photographing this galaxy again in 2017 using a cooled CMOS camera (ZWO ASI294MC Pro) instead of a DSLR.
 This version is a little better because I used a refractor with more focal length (712mm).